How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each opaque gold/opaque white capsule, imprinted with "MYLAN ATM 18", contains atomoxetine hydrochloride equivalent to 18 mg atomoxetine.
-Nonmedicinal ingredients: magnesium stearate, pregelatinized starch, silicon dioxide, and sodium lauryl sulphate; capsule shell: gelatine, titanium dioxide, and iron oxide yellow.
+Each opaque gold/opaque white capsule, imprinted with "MYLAN ATM 18", contains atomoxetine hydrochloride equivalent to 18 mg of atomoxetine.
+Nonmedicinal ingredients: magnesium stearate, pregelatinized starch, silicon dioxide, and sodium lauryl sulphate; capsule shell: gelatin, titanium dioxide, and iron oxide yellow.

-Each opaque blue/opaque white capsule, imprinted with "MYLAN ATM 25", contains atomoxetine hydrochloride equivalent to 25 mg atomoxetine.
-Nonmedicinal ingredients: magnesium stearate, pregelatinized starch, silicon dioxide, and sodium lauryl sulphate; capsule shell: gelatine, titanium dioxide, and FD&C Blue No. 2.
+Each opaque blue/opaque white capsule, imprinted with "MYLAN ATM 25", contains atomoxetine hydrochloride equivalent to 25 mg of atomoxetine.
+Nonmedicinal ingredients: magnesium stearate, pregelatinized starch, silicon dioxide, and sodium lauryl sulphate; capsule shell: gelatin, titanium dioxide, and FD&C Blue No. 2.

-Each opaque blue capsule, imprinted with "MYLAN ATM 40", contains atomoxetine hydrochloride equivalent to 40 mg atomoxetine.
-Nonmedicinal ingredients: magnesium stearate, pregelatinized starch, silicon dioxide, and sodium lauryl sulphate; capsule shell: gelatine, titanium dioxide, and FD&C Blue No. 2.
+Each opaque blue capsule, imprinted with "MYLAN ATM 40", contains atomoxetine hydrochloride equivalent to 40 mg of atomoxetine.
+Nonmedicinal ingredients: magnesium stearate, pregelatinized starch, silicon dioxide, and sodium lauryl sulphate; capsule shell: gelatin, titanium dioxide, and FD&C Blue No. 2.

-Each opaque blue/opaque gold capsule, imprinted with "MYLAN ATM 60", contains atomoxetine hydrochloride equivalent to 60 mg atomoxetine.
-Nonmedicinal ingredients: magnesium stearate, pregelatinized starch, silicon dioxide, and sodium lauryl sulphate; capsule shell: gelatine, titanium dioxide and FD&C Blue No. 2, and iron oxide yellow.
+Each opaque blue/opaque gold capsule, imprinted with "MYLAN ATM 60", contains atomoxetine hydrochloride equivalent to 60 mg of atomoxetine.
+Nonmedicinal ingredients: magnesium stearate, pregelatinized starch, silicon dioxide, and sodium lauryl sulphate; capsule shell: gelatin, titanium dioxide and FD&C Blue No. 2, and iron oxide yellow.

-Each opaque brown-orange/opaque white capsule, imprinted with "MYLAN ATM 80", contains atomoxetine hydrochloride equivalent to 60 mg atomoxetine.
-Nonmedicinal ingredients: magnesium stearate, pregelatinized starch, silicon dioxide, and sodium lauryl sulphate; capsule shell: gelatine, titanium dioxide, iron oxide yellow, and iron oxide red.
+Each opaque brown-orange/opaque white capsule, imprinted with "MYLAN ATM 80", contains atomoxetine hydrochloride equivalent to 60 mg of atomoxetine.
+Nonmedicinal ingredients: magnesium stearate, pregelatinized starch, silicon dioxide, and sodium lauryl sulphate; capsule shell: gelatin, titanium dioxide, iron oxide yellow, and iron oxide red.

-Each opaque brown-orange capsule, imprinted with "MYLAN ATM 100", contains atomoxetine hydrochloride equivalent to 100 mg atomoxetine.
-Nonmedicinal ingredients: magnesium stearate, pregelatinized starch, silicon dioxide, and sodium lauryl sulphate; capsule shell: gelatine, titanium dioxide, iron oxide yellow, and iron oxide red.
+Each opaque brown-orange capsule, imprinted with "MYLAN ATM 100", contains atomoxetine hydrochloride equivalent to 100 mg of atomoxetine.
+Nonmedicinal ingredients: magnesium stearate, pregelatinized starch, silicon dioxide, and sodium lauryl sulphate; capsule shell: gelatin, titanium dioxide, iron oxide yellow, and iron oxide red.